mholling/nswtopo/README.markdown

   * 5/6/12: version 0.6.1: fixed vegetation rendering bug on linux; added time remaining estimations; bugfixes; added fix for java OutOfMemory error when using Batik
   * 5/8/12: version 0.6.2: fixes to restore Windows compatibility and update Windows installation instructions
   * 4/10/12: version 0.6.3: changed old LPIMAP layer names to new LPIMAP layer names; added the option of specifying a map bound using a track; fixed problem with ESRI SDS 1.95 1 font; fixed bug with KMZ generation; fixed broken cadastre layer; fixed broken holdings layer
-  * 24/9/13: HEAD: fixed aerial-best, paths and holdings layers; expanded and renamed reference topo layers.
+  * 24/9/13: HEAD: fixed aerial-best, paths and holdings layers; expanded and renamed reference topo layers; updated vegetation layer to use v2 dataset.